Lt. Col. Brenda A. Reed

 Lt.
 Col. Reed is very interested in meeting member needs through distance education.
 She initiated the Maryland Wing e-learning program, designing and implementing the nation’s first online Unit Commanders Course and online Training Leaders of Cadets, courses which have been attended by students around the nation.
 She was part of the development team for the initial NHQ online Unit Commanders Course and is regularly contacted by CAP members from various wings for advice on designing online training courses.
 She was the national e-learning coordinator and was the director of the national online Squadron Leadership School and Corporate Learning Course for several years.

 Lt.
-Col. Reed has completed Level V of CAP’s professional development program and holds master ratings in cadet programs, administration, public affairs, and finance.
-She also has a senior rating in command and technician ratings in the personnel and historian specialty tracks.
+Col. Reed has completed Level V of CAP’s professional development program and holds master ratings in cadet programs, command, administration, public affairs, and finance.
+She also has a senior rating in the historian specialty track and a technician rating in the personnel specialty track.
 She is a graduate of the Middle East Region Staff College and is the current director of the college.
 Lt.
 Col. Reed is also a graduate of Air University’s Air Command and Staff College.
 Her CAP decorations include a Distinguished Service Medal, an Exceptional Service Award, five Meritorious Service Awards, a region commander’s commendation, 10 wing commander’s commendations, a CAP achievement award, a national commander’s unit citation, and two unit citations.
-She was named Maryland Wing’s Senior Member of the Year in 2017 as well as Middle East Region Senior Member of the Year and Civil Air Patrol’s national Senior Member of the Year in 2018.
+She was named Maryland Wing’s Senior Member of the Year in 2017 as well as Middle East Region Senior Member of the Year and Civil Air Patrol’s National Senior Member of the Year in 2018.